demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/ButteryStancakes-Chameleon/README.md

   - Disable this setting if you experience over-exposed lighting on the ship (such as when using [Celestial Tint](https://thunderstore.io/c/lethal-company/p/sfDesat/Celestial_Tint/))
 - `FancyEntranceDoors` - Replaces the main entrance doors with the fancy variant when a manor interior generates.
 - `RecolorRandomRocks` - Randomly generated boulders (on the surface) will be snow white on blizzard moons.
+- `FancyFoliage` - Improves the shaders used on foliage to allow light to spread through the leaves.
+- `FancyShrouds` - Applies the same visual improvements from `FancyFoliage` to Vain Shrouds (for [YesFox](https://thunderstore.io/c/lethal-company/p/Dev1A3/YesFox/) users)
 - `RainyMarch` - March will experience near-constant drizzling rain, just like the terminal says.
 (Does not affect quicksand generation)
 - `StormyGordion` - Gordion will experience near-constant heavy rain, as in the terminal.
 (Lightning does not strike at The Company)
   - Choose from `Never`, `Chance`, or `Always`.